“12 Minutes for One More Week”: Epic fourth quarter leads Rumson-Fair Haven past Summit for NJSIAA Boys Lacrosse Group 2 state title

 The ball was loose on the turf as Rumson tried to clear and it was Jamin who came up with the loose ball and turned it ahead into the offensive zone.
 With Summit double-teaming the ball with their goalie, Christian Bockelmann shook two defenders at X and dished to Stankovits for a 9-5 lead with 1:18 left.

 From there, all that was left to do was celebrate on the home turf of Borden Stadium.
 For the second time in program history, Rumson had won a state championship.
 They remain the only Shore Conference team to win a boys lacrosse state title.

 "That fourth quarter was crazy," Stankovits said.
 "Every single player had the adrenaline going.
 I'm at a loss for words now because it's the craziest thing we've ever experienced."

 "That fourth quarter was electric," Cashion said.

 Friday's game continued and concluded what started on Wednesday at Bridgewater-Raritan.
-The game was originally played that Basilone Memorial Field in Bridgewater but was suspended due to lightning and severe weather in the area.
+The game was originally played at Basilone Memorial Field in Bridgewater but was suspended due to lightning and severe weather in the area.
 Summit held a 2-0 lead at the time on goals by standout senior attackman Dylan Sebastian with 11:55 left in the second quarter.
 The game resumed at Rumson because the Bulldogs had the higher LaxNumbers power ranking.

 Bockelmann got Rumson on the board at 10:50 of the second quarter and Stankovits scored off a pass from French to tie the score 2-2 with 6:04 left in the first half.
 It was an even, back-and-forth game from there until Rumson pulled away with a brilliant final 12 minutes that will go down as one of the most clutch performances in school history.